 Please note that work you submit via a standard Blackboard Assignment may also be separately submitted to Turnitin by your lecturer to produce a Similarity Report.

 - Find out which of the two tools you are using to submit your work for your assignment.

 - Submission points are normally made available in Blackboard 4 weeks before the due date, so you will be able to check what kind of assignment has been set up.

 - Read the appropriate preparation checklist:

 - Read the Online Submission Protocols.

-(you will also find a link to these Protocols from the Electronic Assessment Submission page in Essentials)
+(you will also find a link to these Protocols from the Online Assessment and Feedback page in Essentials)